 Where To Stay In Jasna Slovakia

 When it comes to finding somewhere to base yourself while exploring all that Jasna and the surrounding area has to offer, we recommend making Liptovský Mikuláš your base.
-It’s a great jumping off point for all the attractions in the area and it you’re self-catering, it has a huge Tesco and a Kaufland for picking up essentials.
+It’s a great jumping-off point for all the attractions in the area and if you’re self-catering, it has a huge Tesco and a Kaufland for picking up essentials.

 We stayed in Liptov Lodge, a cosy, welcoming family-run place and we can’t recommend it highly enough.
 Located in the small village of Bodice, just outside the hustle and bustle of Liptovský Mikuláš, Liptov Lodge offers the perfect balance of being immersed in the countryside, with the city on your doorstep.
 Run by an Irish/Slovak couple Andy and Ida, the place is a rustic ski lodge, lovingly rebuilt from traditional Slovak farmhouse buildings.
 Impressively Andy did most of the rebuilding work himself, so they have quite literally put their blood, sweat and tears into the place – with fantastic results!

 The old farm buildings were demolished and the lodge was rebuilt from the ground up.
 Andy and Ida were keen to up-cycle and reuse as much of the original elements of the old farm buildings as possible.
 With the reclaimed old brick from the farmhouses, Andy created a beautiful stone façade, quite unique to the area and the internal exposed beams were also salvaged and reused.